 Alexander Markov is a documentary filmmaker, cinema historian and artist.

-theme / background
+subject / background

 Winter 2007.
-In one of Russia’s state film archives I discover a forgotten treasure: literally thousands of kilometres of film reels, shot by Soviet filmmakers in Africa during the cold war.
+In one of Russia’s state film archives I discover a forgotten treasure: literally thousands of kilometres of film reels shot by Soviet filmmakers in Africa during the cold war.
 I spent as much time as I possibly could in the archives, viewing endless hours of film, studying the catalogues and the editing log sheets.
 The footage tells the story of African Independence from a socialist point of view and documents the Soviet efforts to support the newly independent countries on their “glorious path” to socialism between 1953 and 1991.
-I remember these films from my own childhood – exotic newsreels about strange foreign lands, shown in cinemas, before the main film started.
+I remember these films from my own childhood – exotic newsreels about strange foreign lands, shown in cinemas before the main film started.
 I used to love them as a child – I guess we all did.
-For a Soviet citizen they offered a rare glimpse behind the iron curtain.
+For a Soviet citizen they offered a rare glimpse behind the Iron Curtain.
 Today I ask myself: why were these films made and by whom?
 What did the Soviet Union expect to gain from Africa?